lee8720/DLPM_IPF/README.md

 # Deep Learning Prognostication in Idiopathic Pulmonary Fibrosis using Chest Radiographs.
 The model was built using Keras 2.9.0 and python 3.8.6.
-This work will be submitted to <i>European Respiratory Journal<i>.
+This work will be submitted to <i>American Journal of Respiratory and Critical Care Medicine <i>.